 The clinical nurse specialist (CNS) is a systems thinker and clinical practitioner who addresses challenges and changes from within the clinical environment.
 These challenges and changes may relate to the particular patient population they work with, the disease or area in which they specialize, or the organization for which they work.
 The DNP-prepared CNS enjoys a unique position on the frontline, in addressing complex and emerging health issues, and in shaping and reforming policy and processes.

-In June 2009, the National Association of Clinical Nurse Specialists (NACNS) board of directors approved a set of CNS core competencies expected of DNP graduates.
+In 2018, the National Association of Clinical Nurse Specialists (NACNS) board of directors issued the 3rd Edition Statement on Clinical Nurse Specialist Practice and Education, reiterating the set of CNS core competencies expected of DNP graduates originally developed in 2009 through the organization’s Doctoral Competency Task Force.
 The competencies for CNSs educated at the doctoral level include broad and far-reaching spheres of influence:

 - Patient sphere of influence: Encompasses advanced clinical judgment to include pharmacologic interventions and prescribing